nicocossiom/IngenieriaProtocolos/docfx_project/download/index.md

 # Downloads

 There is no installer.
-There are 2 ways to get the client CLI:
+There are 2 ways to get the client CLI: download the binary executable or download the dotnet solution and run with the dotnet runtime.

 ## Table of contents